songdj/songdj.github.io/content/news/_index.md

 #   1 = List
 #   2 = Compact
 #   3 = Card
-view: 2
+view: 3

 # Optional header image (relative to `static/media/` folder).

   header:
+    caption: "Multiple Ph.D. positions are available for Spring/Fall 2021.
+2020-08"
+    image: ""

+  header:
-  caption: "Dongjin will server as SPC for AAAI 2021."
+    caption: "I will server as a SPC for AAAI 2021.
+2020-08"
     image: ""

 ---